 All sheep, including small lambs, must have access to good-quality, fresh water.
 As with feed, test the water for quality parameters.
 The information can be used to mitigate any potential toxicities and deficiencies.

 Diseases and parasites

 Proper feed and management go a long way in preventing serious disease and parasite infestations in sheep flocks.
 Sheep should be treated at least once a year for internal and external parasites, by injection or drench method.

-It is advisable to vaccinate lambs for clostridial diseases, using an 8-way vaccine.
+It is advisable to vaccinate lambs for clostridial diseases, using an eight-way vaccine.
 Booster doses are important to ensure annual immunity levels.
 Lambs should also be vaccinated for enterotoxemia (pulpy kidney or over-eating disease).
 In some cases, ewes should be vaccinated for this disease prior to lambing.
 A multiple vaccine can be used for clostridial and enterotoxemia diseases.

 Seremouth is a viral disease affecting any age of sheep, most often lambs.
-Take care when handling sheep with this disease as it is transferable to humans.
-Pregnant women should not be handling lamb fetuses or any other material, as other diseases may be transferable as well.
+Take care when handling sheep with this disease, as it is transferable to humans.
+Pregnant women should not be handling lamb fetuses or any other material, as other diseases may be transferable, as well.

-The Saskatchewan Sheep Development Board assembles loads at points throughout the province throughout the year.
+The Saskatchewan Sheep Development Board assembles loads at points throughout the province through the year.
 Producers can phone the office as lambs approach market weight, and the office will arrange a drop-off point at a specified time and location.
 In addition, there are various sales held throughout the province over the year.
 Animals can also be purchased by livestock buyers on-farm, or sold farm-gate to private customers.